First, here is a handy table to simplify the process of cement slurry design:

 - Changing chemicals, batch number or supplier,

 - Use different source of water (only available for small to medium slurry volume),

 - Small amounts of sodium silicate (would damage other properties),

 - Changing cement is not usually an option, it might be required to completely redesign the cement slurry,

 - If Latex is in the slurry, remember the presence of latex does not ensure gas migration control; all slurries would need to be validated with static gel strength development and CHA testing equipment (preferably).
 Check the quality of the latex and the need of latex stabilizer.
 NOTE: Doesn’t matter what you have in the slurry to control gas or how expensive it is, if not properly placed in the annulus, it will do nothing to prevent gas migration – Cement Coverage + gas migration capabilities is the key.

-Disclaimer: Any recommendation on this website is only informative and with the only intention to promote discussion and improve knowledge.
+Disclaimer: The cement slurry design article is general information.
+Any recommendation on this website is only informative and intends to promote discussion and improve knowledge.
 Any implementation in actual cement slurries is subject to the approval of the relevant technical authority within the interested organizations and companies.